docker/docs/datacenter/ucp/2.2/guides/user/access-ucp/cli-based-access.md

 The `env.sh` script updates the `DOCKER_HOST` environment variable to make your local Docker CLI communicate with UCP.
-It also updates the `DOCKER_CERT_PATH` environment variables to use the client certificates that are included in the client bundle you downloaded.
+It also updates the `DOCKER_CERT_PATH` environment variable to use the client certificates that are included in the client bundle you downloaded.

-> Note: The bundle includes scripts for setting up Windows nodes.
+> **Note**: The bundle includes scripts for setting up Windows nodes.
 To set up a
 > Windows environment, run `env.cmd` in an elevated command prompt, or run
 > `env.ps1` in an elevated PowerShell prompt.

 From now on, when you use the Docker CLI client, it includes your client certificates as part of the request to the Docker Engine.
-You can now use the Docker CLI to create services, networks, volumes and other resources on a swarm that's managed by UCP.
+You can now use the Docker CLI to create services, networks, volumes, and other resources on a swarm that's managed by UCP.

 ## Download client certificates by using the REST API